 It’s the perfect Christmas dessert to make with the kids!

 You know I love a good cheat recipe.
 I don’t have elves to help me out, unfortunately.

-That being said, bringing the kids in to make funny faces on those Almond Joys would be a lot of fun!
+That being said, bringing the kids in to make funny faces on these Almond Joys makes for an afternoon of fun!